squid-cache/squid-cache.github.io/CacheObjectScheme.rst

   * '''`password`''' - pass-phrase for access-controlled actions.

 If `request` is not specified, the default is `menu`, which will enumerate all available actions.
 The `password` is only required for pages that require it.

+ . {i} [[Squid-3.1]] and later all accept HTTP Basic authentication credentials instead of a URL-based password.
+Use the '''WWW-Authenticate:''' header to pass the password.

 == Examples ==